muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/S5-kubernetes-05-secrets-configmap/README.md

 kubectl delete -f k8s
 ```

-## Configure all key-value pairs in a ConfigMap as container environment variables in POSIX format
+## Configure all key-value pairs in a ConfigMap as container environment variables

 - In case if you are using envFrom  instead of env  to create environmental variables in the container, the environmental names will be created from the ConfigMap's keys.
 If a ConfigMap  key has invalid environment variable name, it will be skipped but the pod will be allowed to start.